 Director of Basketball Operations

-Abigail Corning will be a familiar name to Fordham women's basketball fans of recent years, having played four seasons for the Rams from 2011-14, three under Coach Gaitley, and was announced over the summer as the program's new Director of Basketball Operations.
-Corning ranks fifth all-time with both 127 appearances and 107 starts, including all 98 contests over her final three years, and became the 17th player to score 1,000 career points in maroon and white, currently 10th all-time with 1,213 points, good for a 9.6 career average.
+Corning is entering her second season as Fordham women's basketball's Director of Operations.
+Hers will be a familiar name to Fordham women's basketball fans of recent years, having played four seasons for the Rams from 2011-14, three under Coach Gaitley, and helping lead the Rams to their first A-10 championship as a senior.
+Corning ranks fifth all-time with both 127 appearances and 107 starts, including all 98 contests over her final three years, and became the 17th player to score 1,000 career points in maroon and white, currently 11th all-time with 1,213 points, good for a 9.6 career average.
 She also ranks inside the top-10 for field goals made, three-point field goals made, three-point shooting percentage, assists, minutes, and rebounds.

 Corning earned her MBA in Marketing at Fairfield University, working as a graduate assistant in Athletics Marketing and Promotions, before moving up to Marketing and Fan Experience Coordinator, a position she held for a little over one year before moving back to the Bronx.

-It didn't take long for Scerbo to find full-time employment following his graduation from Fordham this past May, parlaying his part-time gig as one of the Rams' team managers last year into becoming the program's new video coordinator over the summer, following the promotion of Valerie Nainima to assistant coach.
-Scerbo had previously served as team manager for the men's basketball program during his first three years in the Bronx, before making the jump to women's basketball as a senior.
+Scerbo enters his second season as the Fordham women's basketball video coordinator.
+It didn't take long for Scerbo to find full-time employment following his graduation from Fordham in May 2017, parlaying his part-time gig as one of the Rams' team managers during the 2016-17 campaign into becoming the program's new video coordinator over the summer following the promotion of Valerie Nainima to assistant coach.
+Scerbo had previously served as team manager for the men's basketball program during his first three years in the Bronx before making the jump to women's basketball as a senior.
 Scerbo has coaching experience, as well, having served as head coach of Fordham Prep's freshman squad for the 2015-16 season.